 With AHW, the service fee per visit is $75, which is in line with the industry standard.
 The monthly premiums would depend on which plan you choose, as well as where you live.
 In general, you can expect to pay between $30–$50 per month for premiums with AHW.
 AHW will frequently run discounts and promotions, such as $75 off and the first month free, making it a budget-friendly choice for new customers.

 AHW provides a sample contract on its website.
 A standard contract with AHW lasts for one year, which includes the 30-day waiting period.
-A home inspection is not required for customers to sign the warranty.
+A home inspection is not required for customers to enroll.
 In addition to outlining coverage and limits, the contract explains the cancellation policy.
 A customer can cancel the contract at any time, but would need to do so within the first 30 days to receive a full refund (some additional criteria may apply for certain states).
 Customers are encouraged to request a quote online to understand their costs and the full terms of their specific contract.

 Choice Home Warranty (Best for Condos & Mobile Homes)